 Romford station is currently being rebuilt, with significant improvements being made to benefit passengers for many years to come.
 These benefits include an upgraded ticket hall providing improved passenger circulation from the entrance to the platforms, an improved station façade, a new entrance onto The Battis walkway and new lifts providing step-free access to platforms 3,4, and 5.
 Contracts were awarded in September 2019.

-- A substantially improved ticket hall with revised entrances
+- An improved ticket hall with new entrance and ticket gates

 ELIZABETH LINE SERVICES FROM ROMFORD

-At peak times 12 trains an hour will run between Shenfield and central London, calling at all stations.
-An additional four trains an hour will run between Gidea Park and the existing Liverpool Street station, westwards in the morning peak and eastwards in the evening peak.
+At peak times 12 Elizabeth line services an hour will run between Shenfield and central London, calling at all stations.
+An additional two services an hour will run between Gidea Park and Liverpool Street mainline station at peak times.

 If you have queries about the work taking place please contact Network Rail, which is delivering the Crossrail upgrades: